f5devcentral/f5-agility-labs-xc/docs/class6/module1/lab1.rst

 ---------------------------------------

 Each lab attendee has been assigned a unique Customer Edge node following the **<adjective-animal>** naming convention identified in the lab introduction.
-If you haven't already done this in the Introduction: Accessing Lab Resources.
-You can find your assigned namespace by clicking on the account on the top right corner.
+If you haven't already done this in the
+Introduction: Accessing Lab Resources, you can find your assigned namespace by clicking on the account icon on the top right corner.

 |lab004|

 3. Using the left-hand navigation, from the **Manage** section, click on **Site Management**, then select **Secure Mesh Sites v2**.

    |lab005|

 4. You will see all Secure Mesh Sites v2 (SMSv2) in the list that are in this tenant.
 Use the **Search** box to filter by your namespace name (**<your-namespace>**).

    |lab006|